impredicative/gec/README.md

 ## Roadmap
 * Update installation steps to include `gocryptfs` and `git-sizer` installation as well.
+* Check push size by measuring difference in pre-commit and post-commit repo sizes.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
 * Test with latest release of gocryptfs.
 * Consider rewriting using Golang.